thedonz/thedonz.github.io/index.md

 #Welcome to your doom!!

 This is my site.
-It may not be perfect, but it's my own.
+It may not be perfect, but it's a work-in-progress.
-You may not like it, but I'll still high-five you!
+Hope you'll learn something too!
+High-five!

 ![Alt text](http://i1238.photobucket.com/albums/ff482/heathgk/LizLemonhighfive.gif)